WashingtonYandun/WashingtonYandun/README.md

 - 👋 Hi, I’m @WashingtonYandun
-- 👀 I’m interested in AI, PYTHON, JS, CSS, WEB DEVELOPMENT - FRONTEND AND MOBILE APPS AND VIDEOGAMES
+- 👀 I’m interested in AI, PYTHON, JS, CSS, BOTS, WEB DEVELOPMENT - FRONTEND, MOBILE APPS AND VIDEOGAMES
-- 🌱 I’m currently learning PYTHON, JAVA, JS, HTML, CSS , C#
+- 🌱 I’m currently learning PYTHON, JAVA, JS, HTML, CSS , C# =by doing projects=
-- 💞️ I’m looking to collaborate on all projects because in that way i learn more
+- 💞️ I’m looking to collaborate on all projects where i could help because that way i can learn more
-- 📫 How to reach me ...
+- 📫 How to reach me "soon xd"

 <!---
 WashingtonYandun/WashingtonYandun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.